 The Hounds @thehoundsblog

 The Hounds is a website I only became aware of last year, with a great article on Joe Ha above.
-Their curation of menswear and lifestyle topics is one of the most credible in the country.
+These Aussie men provide one of the most credible curation of menswear and lifestyle topics in the country.

 All images sourced from respective Instagram accounts.